mmaul/pkgtool/README.md

 * Web Applications

-Each of the different package types exhibit certain common preferences that created the need for the distinction of package types.
+Each of the different package types exhibit certain common preferences that created the need for thir distinction.

 * Applications have a need for one or more user executables
 * Libraries hae a need to present one or more API interfaces
 * Web Applications have a need to present one executable along with associated content

 Usage
 =====